aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/calculate/math-calculate/_index.md

 - **400 Bad Request**: Invalid Apose.Cells Cloud API URI.
 - **401 Unauthorized**: Invalid access token.
 Or invalid client id and secret.
 - **404 Not Found**: The spreadsheet file not accessible.
-- **500 Server Error**: The spreadsheet has encountered an anomaly in obtaining calculation data.
+- **500 Server Error**: The spreadsheet encountered an issue retrieving calculation data.

 ## Where should we use the Math Calculate API?